Saying Goodbye

 When a relative dies and we must handle the arrangements, we can very easily feel helpless.
 Yet, the organization of a funeral is actually quite simple.
 By contacting a funeral home, an arranger will take the matter completely in hand.
 All the elements from legal documents, funeral notices, casket, service and burial or cremation will be smoothly organized.
 We have usually attended a funeral recently or know someone who has and so, through experience or recommendation it is easy to find a reputable funeral company.
 Always check whether the deceased was in a funeral fund before arranging the service.
 Remember, much of the cost of a funeral is in the extras.
 For example, the cost of a casket can vary enormously.

-The Minister
+The Minister or Celebrant

 Where the family has no direct contact with a local church, it is best to allow the funeral home to book the minister.
 Most people like some religious content in the service, but they don't like it to be preachy or parsonic.
 The vast majority of people believe in God, but they are not overtly religious and so a service that recognizes the presence of the Lord, that is dignified and reflective and affirms the life of the deceased, is the shape to aim at.
-The funeral director knows the local ministers and priests and can recommend the right person for the service.
+The funeral director knows the local ministers, priests and celebrants and can recommend the right person for the service.

 Music